 The District has created Google accounts for all students, with an alias to allow for collaborative sharing between students and their teachers.
-These accounts will be used at school for school-related projects, but may also be used by students outside of school with parent(s)/legal guardian(s) permission.
+These accounts will be used at school for school-related projects, but may also be used by students outside of school with parent/guardian permission.

 The Google naming convention will be an alias with first initial, last initial, series of numbers from student identification (ID) and a Catalina Foothills School District (CFSD) site domain.
 District-provided e-mail using the Google account can only be sent and received between students and teachers within CFSD.
-The password for each student's account will be shared with parent(s)/guardian(s) to keep them informed about student use of this technological tool.
+The password for each student's account will be shared with parents/guardians to keep them informed about student use of this technological tool.
 This account will be considered the student's official CFSD Google account until such time as the student is no longer enrolled in Catalina Foothills School District.